vlrnfonts/fonts/README.md

 # fonts

 Cosmio is a geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
 This font is suitable for graphic projects, logos and branding.
-You can use this typeface for all personal and commercial works.

 ![CosmioLT_1260x840](https://github.com/vlrnfonts/fonts/assets/160312338/8eed4009-050f-447e-850c-7969402a1c12)